ajjonesmusic/ajfinalport.github.io/DESIGN.md

 I made another header for the sound design section.

-I then added the baseballalien audio and based the code off of what I had done previously and created a play/pause button.
+I then added the baseballalien audio and based the code off of what I had for the image gallery.

 I had some issues with using an mp3 so I changed the audio to a wav file.